jontykennedy/date-trainer/README.md

 # date-trainer

-Python script to help you train being able to calculate the day for any given date
+Python script to help train being able to calculate the day for any given date.

+Run with ```python3 date-trainer.py```